 I have flown business class on Qatar Airways, Jordanian Airlines, Turkish Airlines, Austrian Air, British Airways, Jet Blue, American Airlines, and others for less than full fare.
-I am tenacious and crafty when it comes to finding discounted airfares from business class to long-haul economy.
+I am tenacious and crafty when it comes to finding cheap flights from business class to long-haul economy.
 Finding cheap airfares can be a bit of a challenge, but with some strategies and tools, you can often find great deals.
 While last-minute deals can occasionally be found, generally, booking 1-3 months in advance is best, or even earlier if possible.

 1. Use private browsing mode or Incognito – Some sites use cookies to track your searches and may increase prices based on demand.
 Using a private browser doesn’t track your searches.